songlining/vault-tpm-helper-demo/steps.md

 rm test-tpm-key.pem
 ```

-**⚠️ Critical Check:** If you see `-----BEGIN PRIVATE KEY-----` instead of `-----BEGIN TSS2 PRIVATE KEY-----`, the TPM2 provider is not working correctly, and the key is NOT TPM-backed!
+**Critical Check:** If you see `-----BEGIN PRIVATE KEY-----` instead of `-----BEGIN TSS2 PRIVATE KEY-----`, the TPM2 provider is not working correctly, and the key is NOT TPM-backed!
 You must fix this before proceeding.

 ## Step 5: Generate TPM-based Client Certificate